 - Cover the tray with a clear plastic dome.
 These are usually sold with the seed tray.
-If a dome is not available, lightly cover seed tray with plastic wrap.
-I use popsicle sticks or toothpicks to keep the plastic from touching the soil.
+If a dome is not available, lightly cover your seed tray with plastic wrap.
+I use popsicle sticks or toothpicks to keep the plastic from touching the soil surface.

 Some plants, like peppers, require bottom heat for germination.
 In this case, you may use a heat mat under the tray.
-A heat mat is not necessary if you don’t have one, but it will take longer for seed germination.
+A heat mat is not necessary if you don’t have one, but it will take slightly longer for your seeds to germinate.

 - After the seeds have germinated, remove the clear dome or plastic wrap and place the tray under a grow light.

-- Adjust the lights to hang 2 inches above the tray and keep the lights on for at least 12-16 hours per day.
+- Adjust the lights to hang 2-inches above the tray and keep the lights on for at least 15-16 hours per day.
 I recommend using an automatic timer.
-This frees you up from having to wake up early to turn the lights on and be there in the evening to turn them off.
+This frees you up from having to wake up early to turn the lights on and be there in the evenings to turn them off.

-- As your seedlings grow, adjust the lights to hang directly above the seedlings and no more than 2 inches above.
+- As your seedlings grow, adjust the lights to hang no more than 2 inches above the plants.

-- Repot the seedlings into larger pots, such as 4 inch pots, after the seedlings have produced their first set of true leaves.
+- Repot the seedlings into larger pots, such as 4 inch pots, after they have produced their first set of true leaves.
 Then place them back under the lights.